clain4u/Secure-Linux-Server-Catalog-Application/README.md

 123 (v6)                   ALLOW       Anywhere (v6)
  ```

- ## Configure Apache Webserver
+ ## Configure Apache Web Server
  Lets begin with the installation
  ```$ sudo apt-get install apache2 ```
- This will install apache webserver and accessing your IP address from your browser should output the default apache server page, for exmaple ``` http://13.234.170.208 ```
+ This will install Apache webserver and accessing your IP address from your browser should output the default Apache server page, for exmaple ``` http://13.234.170.208 ```

 For the python to work on wsgi mode we need to install the mod-wsgi handler
 ```$ sudo apt-get install libapache2-mod-wsgi ```

-Now we need to configure apache to handle our wsgi application through wsgi module, for this edit the apache configuration file
+Now we need to configure Apache to handle our wsgi application through wsgi module, for this edit the Apache configuration file
 ``` $ sudo nano /etc/apache2/sites-enabled/000-default.conf ```
 and add the entry ``` WSGIScriptAlias / /var/www/html/catalog.wsgi ``` within the <VirtualHost *:80> right before closing
 the </VirtualHost>, where "/var/www/html/catalog.wsgi" is the path to our wsgi application.